rafadc/rafadc.github.com/_posts/2012-06-16-Study-joseki.md

 it looks maybe stupid but there are a lot of times that we try to organize, patternize, and write are code in an unnatural way just because is the "correct solution".

 There are no correct solutions in software.
-We ofter lose focus with that and forget to get to the solution that just looks better no matter how academically correct is.
+We often lose focus with that and forget to get to the solution that just looks better no matter how academically correct is.